el-hoffer/velo-mc-refarch/docs/4-gcp.md

 ## Multi-Region, Multi-VPC
 As mentioned in the Basic Concepts section of this page, the ability to connect to multiple regions via a single edge/cluster can be enabled by setting the "Dynamic Routing" setting for the VPC to "Global".
 This by itself will only ensure that subnets from other regions within the Transit VPC are advertised from the Cloud Router, so the same steps to enable VPC peering and create the associated custom routes as described in the Basic Concepts section are still required as well.

+While many of the same constructs used in the Single Region, Multi-VPC design still apply, leveraging edges in a subset of the reachable workload regions requires additional consideration in order to ensure optimal routing from branch edges to the GCP workload, and similarly to ensure that return traffic takes the same path to avoid asymmetric routing.

 ## Google Cloud VMware Engine (GCVE)
 [GCVE](https://cloud.google.com/vmware-engine/docs) is a managed service offered by Google which, similar to VMC and AVS, utilizes VM networking based on NSX.
 As such, integrating SDWAN connectivity is not a simple matter of deploying a virtual edge(es) directly into the GCVE workload domain (since the NSX Tier 1 routers that are L3 adjacent to workloads do not exchange routing information with anything other than NSX Tier 0 routers).
 This being the case, connectivity options for GCVE with VMware SDWAN fall into one of the following two categories: